-Emergency Medicine is in most instances the first point of contact between the healthcare provider and patient.There is therefore need to prioritize an integrated system to ensure ealry recognition, diagnosis and prognosis to ensure that the specific health needs have been met.Many organisations are following guidelines that have been put in place to direct practise.
+Emergency medicine is, in most instances, the first point of contact between the healthcare provider and the patient.
+Therefore, there is a need to prioritize an integrated system to help guarantee early recognition, diagnosis and prognosis to ensure that specific health needs have been met.
+It has become standard practice to implement specific guidelines and procedures in order to synchronize clinical practice.

-- WHO Trauma Checklist: This contains a list of the things to check up against upon receiving a trauma Patient.
-It can be adapted to the local context.
+- WHO Trauma Checklist: This checklist contains a list of items necessary to check upon receiving a trauma patient.
+It can be adapted to fit local contexts.

 - Guidelines for Essential Trauma Care: These guidelines set standards for trauma treatment services, to help ensure optimal patient care.
 They define the human resources (staffing and training) and physical resources (infrastructure, equipment and supplies) necessary to ensure such care.

 - Prehospital Trauma Care Systems: This manual aims to develop the human resource capacity in responding to trauma situations.
 In developing better prehospital care systems, health outcomes can be significantly improved.